Art as Transformation: A Public Philosophy Project

 ART AS TRANSFORMATION

-An interactive public philosophy program that explores the relationship between art, change, and the good life.
+An interactive public philosophy program that explores the relationship between art, virtue, and the good life.

 PROGRAM SYNOPSIS

-An innovative public philosophy program exploring the role of art in society & our everyday lives.
-Featuring a unique blend of live music, story, performance & media art, and community conversation, the program invites people to consider art and its relationship to human flourishing and personal, civic, and cultural change.
+An innovative public philosophy program exploring the role of art in our everyday lives.
+Featuring a unique blend of live music, story, performance, art, and community conversation, the program invites people to experience the transformative power of art and reflect on its relationship to virtue and human flourishing.

 PROGRAM DESCRIPTION

-MAIN EVENTFeaturing live music, visual and performance art, storytelling, dialogue, and more, our “Art as Transformation” program is an innovative public philosophy project that explores the role of art in our everyday lives.
-Inspired by the ancient Greek concept of eudaimonia*, the program is structured around key philosophical inquiries and ideas that encourage thought and reflection and spark community conversation about art, its power to catalyze personal, civic, and cultural change, and its relationship to human flourishing and the good life.
+MAIN EVENTFeaturing live music, visual and performance art, storytelling, dialogue, and more, our “Art as Transformation” program is an innovative public philosophy project that explores the role of art in our everyday lives and its relationship to virtue and human flourishing.
+Inspired by the ancient Greek concept of eudaimonia*, the program is structured around key philosophical inquiries and ideas that invite people to experience the transformative power of art and reflect on why and how it contributes to good living.

-Interactive, multi-modal, and engaging, the project features local musicians performing a unique “mash-up” of live music, inspired by historical and current events.
-Music will be accompanied by visual imagery and performance art that enlivens the stage, as a humanities scholar guides the audience through a rich tapestry of art, history, story, social commentary, and philosophy.
+Interactive, multi-modal, and engaging, the project features local musicians performing an er and genre-spanning “mash-up” of live music, accompanied by by visual imagery and performance art enlivening the stage.
+All the while, a humanities scholar guides the audience through a rich tapestry of art, history, story, social commentary, and philosophy.
+Exploring the relationship between art and human flourishing, pulling out threads along the way to examine together.

 PROGRAM OPPORTUNITIES, OBJECTIVES & VALUE